NatronGitHub/natron-python-scripting/Python_GUI/roundedRectangle/README.md

 # roundedRectangle

-Create a full frame size rounded triangle.
+Create a full frame size rounded rectangle.

 ### HOW TO USE IT